Hadi: Muslims who view Islam as non-political matter are deviants | Malay Mail

 GOMBAK, Jan 19 — PAS president Datuk Seri Abdul Hadi Awang today chastised Muslims who view faith as a private non-political matter as deviants, declaring the aim for Islamic political power as integral of the faith.

-Hadi made the assertion at a seminar on the party's history here this morning, where he affirmed the founding of PAS as divine sanction.
+Hadi made the assertion at a seminar on the party's history here this morning, where he sought to affirm the founding of PAS as divine sanction and a continuation of the “prophetic” tradition.

 The Marang MP said any Islamic movement, like his own party, must be viewed as a continuation of the “prophecy”.